apigovau/api-descriptions/abs/DataApi.md

 ## Find out what data is available

 The first step to using the ABS Data API is to find out what data is available.
 In SDMX data is stored in a Data Structure but accessed via a Dataflow.
-Every Data Structure has one or more Dataflow.
-When constructing a data request, the Dataflow Identifier is used to identify which dataset you want.
+Every data structure has one or more dataflow.
+When constructing a data request, the dataflow identifier is used to identify what data you want.

-To find out what data is available in the ABS Data API you need to request a list of all available Dataflows.
-Here is an example call for all Dataflows and their IDs.
+To find out what data is available in the ABS Data API you need to request a list of all available dataflows.
+Here is an example call for all dataflows and their IDs.

 [https://api.data.abs.gov.au/dataflow/ABS](https://api.data.abs.gov.au/dataflow/ABS)

-This will return a list of all Dataflows and information about them including their ID, name and version number.
-The ID is used to construct a GET Data request to that Dataflow.
+This will return a list of all dataflows and information about them including their ID, name and version number.
+The ID is used to construct a GET Data request for that dataflow.

 Example JSON response: